CamFlow/camflow-install/README.md

 # Getting started with CamFlow

-CamFlow has been built and tested with Fedora 23 ([Download here](https://getfedora.org/)).
+CamFlow has been develeoped and tested on Fedora ([Download here](https://getfedora.org/)).
-CamFlow should work with other Linux distributions, but we make no guarantee.
+We also try CamFlow on other Linux distributions, but we make no guarantee (please submit github issue if you encounter any problem).

 CamFlow's source code and patch notes can be found [here](https://github.com/camflow/camflow-dev).